Food safety for food businesses

 Information on the legal requirements is on the Food Standards Agency website.

 Risk assessments help to prevent problems rather than reacting to them after they have happened.
-If your business is taken to court, it will help if you can show that you had exercised diligence through arrangements in place to prevent an offence being committed.
+If your business is taken to court, it will help if you can show that you had been careful to put arrangements in place to stop an offence being committed.

 Food hygiene regulations

-Food Hygiene Regulations mean all food businesses (except primary producers) have to have permanent procedures in place based on Hazard Analysis and Critical Control Point (HACCP) principles.
+Food Hygiene Regulations mean all food businesses have to have permanent procedures in place based on Hazard Analysis and Critical Control Point (HACCP) principles.

-The Food Standards Agency have a pack, which can help businesses to comply with the new law and:
+The Food Standards Agency website has information to help businesses comply with the law and:

 - show what you do to prepare food safely